a-soong/1701QCA-Assessment1/replicationproject/replication.md

 ### Reading: Don Norman, The Design of Everyday Things, Chapter 1 (The Psychopathology of Everyday Things) ###

-What I thought before: Very little as I know not much about design, besides that it should be user friendly (I didn't even know what that actually meant).
+What I thought before: Very little as I know nothing about design, besides that it should be user friendly (I didn't even know what that actually meant).

 What I learned: The nuances in design and how the brain recognises different functions from our previous experiences using other products.